 5. Nikon D5

-Nikon's flagship DSLR has the best AF we've ever seen
+Nikon's flagship DSLR has the best AF system we've ever seen

 Sensor: Full-frame CMOS | Megapixels: 20.8MP | Autofocus: 173-point AF, 99 cross-type | Screen type: 3.2-inch, 2,359,000 dots | Maximum continuous shooting speed: 12fps | Movies: 4K | User level: Expert

 The D5 is Nikon's latest flagship DSLR, and it certainly doesn't disappoint.
 20.8 megapixels might seem a bit stingy, but it means the D5 can shoot at 12fps continuous shooting, while the extended ISO range of ISO 3,280,000 has never been seen before.
 That's even before we get to the autofocus system - with a coverage of 173 AF points (99 of which are cross-type), the sophistication and speed of the AF is staggering.
-The ability to shoot 4K video is restricted to three minutes however, but that aside the D5 is a phenomenal camera.
+The ability to shoot 4K video is restricted to three minutes however, but that aside the D5 is a phenomenal camera that's used by professionals the world over.

 Read the full review: Nikon D5